Game

 Q: How many hours of sleep do you need each night?

-Q: How would you explain fit recharge choices to a family member?
+Q: How would you explain healthy recharge choices to a family member?

-A: You recharge your energy by getting 9 to 12 hours of sleep and by relaxing throughout the day.
+A: You recharge your energy by getting 9 to 12 hours of sleep and by relaxing without a screen throughout the day.

-Q: What fit choices will you make to recharge your energy during the day?
+Q: What healthy choices will you make to recharge your energy during the day?

-A: Listen for energy maker activities such as relax, quiet activity without a screen, physical activity, etc.
+A: Listen for energy maker activities such as relax without a screen, quiet activity without a screen, physical activity, etc.

 Challenge